tcashel/jupyter-cpp/README.md

 This repository provides a Docker image for JupyterLab, equipped with a C++ kernel.
 It leverages `mambaorg/micromamba:latest` for a base image, ensuring fast and efficient package management.
 Designed specifically for developers and researchers working in C++, this environment simplifies the setup process and offers a robust platform for interactive coding and data analysis.

+> [!CAUTION]
+> :warning: This environment is good for learning and experimenting with basic C++ in JupyterLab.
+However, it is not intended for production use.
+Please ensure you understand the security implications before using this image in a network-exposed setting.

+> [!NOTE]
+> Currently only C++11 is working, I have not gotten C++14 or C++17 to work yet.
+If you have any suggestions, please let me know.

 ## Features

 - **JupyterLab**: Up-to-date JupyterLab interface for managing notebooks and the development environment.